linera-io/linera-protocol/kubernetes/linera-validator/README.md

   parameterise the validators.
 - `working`: A directory which is in `.gitignore` (but not by Helm, i.e. it is *not* in the .helmignore) used to store intermediate artifacts for bootstrapping networks.
-For example gensis configuration, server configuration, etc.
+For example genesis configuration, server configuration, etc.
 - `values-*.yaml`: Files which are substituted into the validators' Kubernetes manifests.